Designing Custom Mastering Equipment for a Legendary Studio

 Role Hardware & Visual Designer

-Scope Faceplate Design
+Scope Faceplate design

-Client Capitol Studios via Matli Group
+Client Capitol Studios (via Matli Group)

-Type Contract Engagement
+Type Agency Engagement

 Challenge

-Capitol Studios commissioned a custom mastering console to be built from the ground up — a rare project that required designing a faceplate that could live up to the studio's iconic legacy while meeting the exacting practical demands of professional mastering engineers.
+Capitol Studios commissioned a custom mastering console to be built from the ground up, a rare project that required designing a faceplate that could live up to the studio's iconic legacy while meeting the exacting practical demands of professional mastering engineers.
 The primary design constraint was spatial: both the hardware manufacturer and Capitol's engineering team imposed strict limitations on control placement, leaving little room for error and no room for compromise between form and function.

 Approach

-Under the creative direction of Dave Matli at Matli Group, I worked closely with Capitol Mastering's engineers to develop a faceplate design that honored the studio's iconic mid-century modern aesthetic — drawing inspiration from the architecture of the Capitol Records building and the timeless elegance of vintage studio gear.
-I focused on interface clarity throughout: knob placement, typography, and visual hierarchy were all carefully considered to ensure intuitive usability during high-precision sessions.
-Control placement was refined iteratively through close collaboration with the mastering engineers until the layout was both efficient and visually cohesive.
+Under the creative direction of Dave Matli at Matli Group, I worked closely with Capitol Mastering's engineers to develop a faceplate design that honored the studio's iconic mid-century modern aesthetic, drawing inspiration from the architecture of the Capitol Records building and the timeless elegance of vintage studio gear.
+The visual language needed to feel like it belonged in a room of vintage Neumann mics, Studer tape machines, and Neve consoles, not like a contemporary product imitating that history.

 Impact